Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 - Right-click on the land cover layer (**landcover_2010_nyc**) and choose *Properties*.
 Down to the left you see a *Style*-button.
 Choose *Load Style* and open **landcoverstyle.qml** and click OK.
 - Make only your land cover class layer visible to examine the spatial variability of the different land cover classes.

 The land cover grid has already been classified into the seven different classes used in most UMEP applications (see `Land Cover Reclassifier <http://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Land%20Cover%20Land%20Cover%20Reclassifier.html>`__).
-If you have a land cover dataset that is not UMEP formatted you can use the *Land Cover Reclassifier* found at *UMEP > Pre-processor > Urban Land Cover > Land Cover Reclassifier* in the menubar to reclassify your data.
+If you have a land cover dataset that is not UMEP formatted you can use the *Land Cover Reclassifier* found at *UMEP > Pre-processor > Urban Land Cover > Land Cover Reclassifier* in the menu-bar to reclassify your data.

 Furthermore, a polygon grid (500 m x 500 m) to define the study area and individual grids is included (Grid_500m.shp).
-Such a grid can be produced directly in QGIS (e.g. *Vector > Research Tools > Vector Grid*) or an external grid can be used.
+Such a grid can be produced directly from the *Processing Toolbox* in QGIS (*Create Grid*) or an external grid can be used.

 - Load the vector layer **Grid_500m.shp** into your QGIS project.
 - In the *Style* tab in layer *Properties*, choose a *Simple fill* with a *No Brush* fill style to be able to see the spatial data within each grid.